us en false false Default

 Below are three of the most common types of income investments:

-• Bonds: Fixed income securities issued by corporations, governments, or municipalities that pay a predetermined rate of interest to investors.
+• Bonds: Fixed income securities issued by corporations, governments, municipalities and securitized fixed income that pay a predetermined rate of interest to investors.

 • Dividend-paying stocks: Stocks of companies that pay out a portion of their earnings to shareholders in the form of dividends.